 SNF Canister Grapple, 24-in.-The 24-in.
 SNF canister grapple is used by the canister transfer machine to lift DOE SNF canisters from transportation casks and place them within waste packages or into staging racks.
 The 24-in.
 SNF canister grapple is also used to lift the waste package inner lid for the HLW waste packages.
 The grapple uses three lifting jaws, equally spaced, to clamp onto a canister.
 The grapple has a lifting capacity of 7 tons.
 The grapple lifting feature interfaces with the canister transfer machine SNF canister grapple.
 When not in use, the grapple rests in the canister grapple stand, located in the canister transfer machine maintenance area.
 The grapple has a pneumatic jaw actuation with a remotely operated fail-safe mechanical lock.
 Neither loss of air nor overpressurization causes the grapple jaws to disengage and drop the load.
 The grapple is provided with remote and local control capabilities to engage or disengage the canisters.
 Raising or lowering the 24-in.
-SNF canister grapple is connected to the canister transfer machine canister grapple.
+SNF canister grapple is possible only if the grapple is either fully engaged or disengaged with the load.
+The grapple is connected to the canister transfer machine canister grapple.
 The grapple with a suspended canister is prevented mechanically from unintentional canister disengagement.
 For details of this equipment, refer to Figures 1.2.4-64 and 1.2.4-67.
 The logic diagram for the 24-in.
 SNF canister grapple is shown in Figure 1.2.4-65.